> Other sample legal translations from Turkish to English

 Article 11 - With requests for reclamation in front of or adjacent to owned immovable property, permission will be granted to none other than the owner.
 In registering such ground that has been reclaimed by the owner without permission, if notification is given by the relevant offices and boards that there is no objection to the registering of such ground, one-tenth of the economic value of the reclaimed ground in its reclaimed state is levied and it is registered in the name of the reclaimer or the one substituting for the reclaimer by combining it with the dominant property.

-With reclamation works undertaken for hygienic, social or economic reasons by the State or provincial, municipal or village assemblies, reclamation will be proposed by granting the immovable property owners mentioned in the above paragraph sufficient time for reclamation.
+With reclamation works undertaken for sanitary, social or economic reasons by the State, provincial governate, municipality or village assembly, reclamation will be proposed by granting the immovable property owners mentioned in the above paragraph sufficient time for reclamation.
 If they do not undertake reclamation within this period, they forfeit such rights.

 Article 12 - If, before the completion of reclamation works of ground that is in front of or adjacent to an immovable property and whose reclamation is requested by the owner, that immovable property passes into the ownership of another or is encumbered with a real right, such transaction also encompasses the reclaimed ground such that the terms of the works are preserved unless there is agreement to the contrary.

-Article 13 - Land on which cleaning and dredging occurs through the construction of harbours and breakwaters by the State or provincial governates and municipalities is subject to the provisions in specific statues.
+Article 13 - Land which comes into being through the construction of harbours and breakwaters or cleaning and dredging performed by the State or provincial governates and municipalities is subject to the provisions in specific statues.

-Article 14 - Articles 8, 9, 10, 11 and 12 also apply to non-wetland lake and riversides, with the proviso that a technical report is required that the basic riverbed and flow of water is unimpaired and there will be no detriment further downstream and to others.
+Article 14 - The provisions of Articles 8, 9, 10, 11 and 12 also apply to non-wetland lake and riversides, with the proviso that a technical report is required that this will not impair the basic riverbed and flow of water and will cause no detriment further downstream and to others.

 If unowned grounds that have been abandoned on the coast or at lake or riversides and are capable of being owned independently are situated in front of or adjacent to an owned immovable property, its sale at economic value is proposed to the owner of that immovable property.
 If the latter fails to take up the offer within one year, it is sold to others.